-The auction qualification establishes the offer by the Applicant to enter into a contract and provides the Commercial Terms.
+The auction qualification establishes the offer by the Applicant to enter into an Optional Delivery contract and provides the Commercial Terms.
 It identifies and includes:

-- the Proponents who choose to become Applicants, and any Proponent who consents to the ERF project being entered into the auction but does not wish to become a Seller; - the ERF project; - the type of contract being sought; and - agreement to the Code of Common Terms that corresponds to the selected contract type.
+- the Proponents who choose to become Applicants, and any Proponent who consents to the ERF project being entered into the auction but does not wish to become a Seller - the ERF project - the type of contract being sought, and - agreement to the Option to Deliver Code of Common Terms.